eladushiki/lfvddp/README.md

 - External databases used, should be version controlled separately (although their locations are).
 - That inclueds the version of NN's and such (although their locations are).
 - Virtual environment dependency versions are not (yet) well documented.
 - Any configuration of external tools.
+Any scripts in user defined "scripts_dir".

 To use this functionality in any new entry point, run the main function inside the context.